 Likewise, department brand kitty litter is usually the cheapest.
 While you could spend 1,000 yen for a bag of crystal rainwater scented litter orbs, in the end, your cat is just going to shit on it.
 The average is about 350 yen for a 5-L bag of the cheaper stuff, and about 550 yen for the median brands like LION.
 Also while I’ll almost always find food cheaper in store, you can find great deals on bulk kitty litter on Amazon.
 (Word of warning: do not trust the flushable kitty litter.
 I’ve heard from more than a few cat owners about their ruined plumping.)

 Anytime I try to make my cat like me and spend more money on her than I would a girlfriend, she calmly walks past the gift and proceeds to play with the Amazon box it was shipped in.
 She’ll joyfully shred the box to pieces for an entire week while the intended toy gathers dust.
 Cats either cannot or choose not to see the difference between discarded bottle caps and fancy battery operated whirling mice toys.
 Buy your cat a couple of scratching blocks and pick up some free boxes from the grocery store.
 If you just have to spend money on cat toys, practically every 100-yen store has an aisle for pet supplies and toys.
 If you’re looking for cat towers, Amazon is again your best bet.
-This tower for 2,670 yen was a decent investment for me as it distracts Brienne long enough for me to get some work done every now and then.
-I mean it’s not like your ever going to own anything for yourself again anyway.

 1. Kitty Heaven